shkhuz/shkhuz.github.io/blog/2025/11/05/nixos-and-electron.md

 # NixOS and Electron

 Today I got a project from a friend that asked me to make some changes to their Task Management app.
+It was a simple Electron app, and as much as I hated working with `electron`, I decided to work on it as a favour.
+To give some context, I had recently installed NixOS on my main laptop, and until now didn't face any major issues installing packages or configuring it for my needs.
+So, I cloned the repo and ran `npm install` to build the project:

 ```console
 > taskmgr@1.0.0 postinstall